Scale with additional process servers

 |https://management.azure.com||Used for replication management operations and coordination|

-In few regions, the download might be re-directed to CDN URL.
-Ensure that the CDN URL is also whitelisted, if required.
+In a few regions, the download might be redirected to the CDN URL.
+Ensure that the CDN URL is also whitelisted, if necessary.

 |VMware vSphere PowerCLI||PowerCLI version 6.0 should be installed if the Configuration Server is running on a VMware VM.|

 |MYSQL||MySQL should be installed.
 You can install manually, or Site Recovery can install it.
 (Refer to configure settings for more information)|

 The following table summarizes capacity requirements for the configuration server.
 If you're replicating multiple VMware VMs, review the capacity planning considerations and run the Azure Site Recovery Deployment Planner tool.